 It’s a simple fact of life: New York City costs more than Mobile, Alabama, whether you’re there to visit or to stay.

-Of course, if your dream destination happens to be expensive, you should still go; it’s unlikely than an alternative trip will satisfy your craving for that particular experience.
+Of course, if your dream destination happens to be expensive, you should still go; it’s unlikely that an alternative trip will satisfy your craving for that particular experience.

 But if you’re at all flexible or still figuring out your route, take each potential destination’s general overall costs into consideration.
 You can look up area campground fees ahead of time, and also check out the cost of grocery staples and everyday purchases and activities (like grabbing a beer or a latte or seeing a movie) on sites like Expatistan and Numbeo.